volkerjaenisch/sphinxcontrib-svg-links/README.md

 but will be embedded as an HTML <object>.
 So you can decide which SVG image will have links and which may not.

-*svg-links* will the parse the SVG file and replace the pseudo URIs wil relative links to the sphinx labels in the document.
+*svg-links* will the parse the SVG file and replace the pseudo URIs with relative links to the sphinx labels in the document.

 ## Demonstration